Menu

 • Cold Butter: It is better to use cold butter for scones.
 Soft butter melts too quickly and abosrbs right into the dough as it bakes.
 Cold butter will melt a little more slowly, creating steam, and helping the scones to rise.

 • Frozen Blueberries: Don’t thaw your blueberries if they are frozen.
 Stir the frozen berries right into the dough.
-If they are all frozen together, let them thaw slightly and then break them apart.

 three blueberry scones set on a wire rack